nath54/Kitty-Krush/README.md

 > 📝 This project has been tested on a Ubuntu 24 and archlinux.
 No windows or mac or other linux distributions have been tested.

+> If there is a compilation error, you can try to replace the `CMakeLists.txt` file with the `CMakeLists_ubuntu.txt` file.

 ## Organization